 A key feature of the SEEA framework is that it shares the same conceptual basis as the System of National Accounts (SNA) - the standard that dictates the compilation of macro-economic information in a systematic set of national accounts for each country.
-The SNA yields important indicators, such as Gross Domestic Product (GDP), which measures the overall economic performance.
-The SNA also measures other important quantitative macro-economic measures including consumption, investment, as well as imports and exports.
+The SNA yields important indicators, such as GDP, which measures overall economic performance.
+The

+SNA also measures other important quantitative macro-economic measures including consumption, investment, as well as imports and exports.
 It is the conceptual link between the SEEA and SNA that makes it possible to better understand the complex relationship between the economy and environment.
-In particular, the SEEA and SNA use the same concepts, definitions, classifications and boundaries.
+In particular, the SEEA and SNA use the same concepts. definitions, classifications and boundaries.
 Without this link, it is impossible to formulate integrated policies that simultaneously take on board economic and environmental impacts.